Manage different app versions

 • User-facing value: Represented by version app.config.js.

 Both Google Play Store and Apple App Store rely on developer-facing values to identify each unique build.
-For example, if we upload an app with the app version 1.0.0 (1) (which is a combination of developer and user facing values), we cannot submit another build to the app stores with the same app version.
+For example, if we upload an app with the app version 1.0.0 (1) (which is a combination of user-facing and developer-facing values), we cannot submit another build to the app stores with the same app version.
 Submitting builds with duplicate app version numbers results in a failed submission.

 app.config.js